-Viva Gourmet is proud to promote the lamb raised by Anderson Ranch on their multi generational lamb ranch.
+Viva Gourmet is proud to promote the domestic lamb raised by Anderson Ranch on their multi generational lamb ranch.
 Reed & Robyn Anderson are carrying on a tradition of raising lambs on the grassy hills of the Willamette Valley of Oregon.
 Their children who are also helping on the range are the fifth generation of this family ranch.

 Lamb is an essential part of a festive Spring meal.
 Spring lamb is a symbolic part of both Passover and Easter dinners.
 It symbolizes new life, and innocence.
 Boneless leg of lamb makes a Spring feast simple and a fresh rack of lamb is both elegant and delicious.
 But really- lamb is wonderful to enjoy year ‘round so don’t limit yourself!